GenesisEducationKyiv/front-end-school-3-0-Alyona-Pisotska/docs/adr/ADR-0001-persisting-state-in-url-query-params.md

 - Handle situations where the number of search results changes and the current page becomes invalid (e.g., automatically navigate to the last available page).
 - Use `encodeURIComponent` and `decodeURIComponent` for query parameter values — especially for search terms — to avoid issues with special characters.
 - Clearly define what state should _not_ be stored in the URL (e.g., selection state for bulk deletion, as it is temporary/session-based).

+### ❗️Security

+- Never store sensitive information (e.g., user IDs, tokens, or private data) in the URL.
+- All query parameters must be non-sensitive and safe for logging, sharing, and bookmarking.

 ## UX Considerations